roojs/roobuilder/src/OLLMchat/needed_tools.md

 	{
 		public override string name = "read_file";

-		public override string description = """\nRead the contents of a file (and the outline).
+		public override string description = """

+Read the contents of a file (and the outline).

 When using this tool to gather information, it's your responsibility to ensure you have the COMPLETE context.
 Each time you call this command you should:
 1) Assess if contents viewed are sufficient to proceed with the task.